 - Android Device Manager can lock your phone if it is NOT locked yet.

 - Android Device Manager can erase your phone (reset).

 - Android Device Manager can change the lock screen of your phone.

 - Android Device Manager will NOT unlock the phone and will NOT reset the lock.

-So, basically, Google removed the most valuable service from Android Device Manager.
+So, basically, Google removed the most valuable service from the Android Device Manager.
 I cannot track back when it was removed.

-After clicking lock in Android Device Manager, you can type new password and messages to be shown on the lock screen as shown below.
+After clicking the lock in Android Device Manager, you can type new password and messages to be shown on the lock screen as shown below.

 But, if your phone is already locked (that’s why you are reading this page), you will get a splash message like (as shown below):